lotanaharoni/Image-Blending-Project/README.md

 ## Internal tools

 - The program used the libraries: 'numpy', 'scipy', 'imageio', 'skimage' and 'mayplotlib'.

-- The following headers are included in the library: 'signal.h' and 'sys/time.h'